harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 ### Automatic caching

 Caching dependencies is an effective way to speed up your build.
-Modern continuous integration systems execute pipelines inside ephemeral environments, such as a container or virtual machine, provisioned solely for pipeline execution, and not reused from a prior execution.
-As builds often require the the download and installation of a large number of dependencies such as libraries, and other software components, caching these dependencies can save a significant amount of time.
+Modern continuous integration systems execute pipelines inside ephemeral environments, such as a container or virtual machine, that is provisioned solely for pipeline execution and is not reused from a prior execution.
+As builds often require downloading and installing many dependencies, such as libraries and other software components, caching these dependencies can save a significant amount of time.

-While caching can already be configured in various ways (save/restore cache steps, mounting volumes, etc), the burden of confugring caching, as well as managing the cache itself, lies on the users.
+There are several ways to configure caching, such as save/restore cache steps and mounting volumes, which require users to enable caching and manage the cache itself.

-With Cache Intelligence, Harness will automatically cache and restore common dependencies , making it easy for anyone to use caching.
-The cache is stored in Harness Cloud, our hosted environment, so you don't need to worry about bringng your own storage.
+With Cache Intelligence, Harness can automatically cache and restore common dependencies, making it easy to start using caching in your pipelines.
+You don't need to bring your own storage, because we store the cache in Harness Cloud, our hosted environment.

 Note the following:

-* Cache Intelligence is currently avaiable only when using [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart), Harness hosted build environemnt
+* Currently, Cache Intelligence is available only when using [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart), the Harness-hosted build environment.
-* Cache Intelligence currently supports Bazel, Maven, Gradle, Yarn, and Node build tools, assuming the dependencies are stored in the default location for the tool used.
+* Currently, Cache Intelligence supports Bazel, Maven, Gradle, Yarn, and Node build tools, if the dependencies are stored in the default location for the tool used.
 If you are using a different build tool or a non-default cache location, you can still leverage our cache storage by specifying the location(s) to cache.
 * Harness Cloud can cache up to 2GB of data per account.
 All pipelines in the account use the same cache.
 * Cache retention window is 15 days, which resets whenever the cache gets updated.